desmondkoech/Data-Visualization-with-Python/README.md

 # Data-Visualization-with-python
-This project is about population of countries
+This Data is about population of countries whereby I visualize it with python